- This event has passed.

 Thursday, March 15

-Yoga for musicians: Stretching and movement to support the performer’s mind and body. (at 2:30 pm (or a later time if needed) at the Recital Hall)
+Yoga for musicians: Stretching and movement to support the performer’s mind and body. (at 3:30 – 5:00 PM at the Recital Hall)

 Jenni is also a certified yoga teacher who believe strongly in a balance between stillness and movement, and getting moving to enhance the time the performer spends in rehearsal and performing.
 This class is great for all levels, even if you’ve never taken yoga before!
 We’ll work in settings the performer might often find themselves in – rehearsal room chairs, benches, with both standing and seated poses and stretches that are easily accessible any time.
 Work for tight shoulders and chests a must for proper posture and breath, and some additional meditation and breath work to round out the performers’ ability to stay focused, calm, and grounded through rehearsals, performances, and auditions.